Security-Onion-Solutions/securityonion-docs/installation.rst

 #.
 Proceed to the :ref:`configuration` section.

 #.
 NOTE: If any interfaces intended to be used for monitoring were automatically configured via DHCP during Ubuntu installation, setup will prompt for these devices to unmanaged.
-The following steps will be required to ensure the devices are managed by `nmcli`:
+The following steps will be required to ensure the devices are managed by ``nmcli``:

-  - Remove monitor interface declarations from `/etc/netplan/netplan.yml`.
+  - Remove monitor interface declarations from `/etc/netplan/00-installer-config.yaml`.
   ::

     sudo netplan apply